nealcrook/nascom/nascom4/cpm/README.md

 ## Utilities

 * SDMOUNT - utility to map drives to disk images
-* FAST - writes 0 to I/O port 1AH to switch a NASCOM 4 to full-speed (0-wait) operation.
-Keyboard scanning will not work!
-* SLOW - writes 20H to I/O port 1AH to switch a NASCOM 4 to nominal 4MHz-equivalent speed operation.
 * HALT - execute 76H (halt).
 Useful in emulation to get back to the BIOS monitor but probably of no use on a real system
+* WARM - execute a jump to 0 (CP/M warm start) - Can be used as a NOP command in a script.
+* FAST - writes 0 to I/O port 1AH followed by jump to 0 to switch a NASCOM 4 to full-speed (0-wait) operation.
+Keyboard scanning will not work!
+* SLOW - writes 20H to I/O port 1AH followed by jump to 0 to switch a NASCOM 4 to nominal 4MHz-equivalent speed operation.

 There are 2 virtual drives (A, B or C, D) and 16 virtual disks (0-9, A-F).
 Type: